 On July 1, 2020 we entered into an employment agreement with our Chief Executive Officer, Chenlong Tan.
-Under Mr. Tan's employment agreement, Mr. Tan receives base compensation of \$20,000 per month, is entitled to performance cash bonus compensation based on achievement of certain pre-determined goals, and from time to time may be granted restricted common shares and/or options to purchase shares of the Company's Class A Common Stock, subject to Board or Compensation Committee approval.
+Under Mr. Tan's employment agreement, Mr. Tan receives base compensation of \$20,000 per month, is entitled to performance cash bonus compensation based on achievement of certain pre-determined goals, and from time to time may be granted restricted common shares and/or options to purchase shares of the Company's Common Stock, subject to Board or Compensation Committee approval.
 In addition, during the term of Mr. Tan's employment agreement, we are also leasing a motor vehicle for Mr. Tan's daily use.
 Mr. Tan is not entitled to any severance rights under his employment agreement.
-Mr. Tan's employment agreement of Mr. Tan and the Company.
+Mr. Tan's employment agreement has a term of five years, is thereafter renewable on an annual basis, and may be terminated upon 30 days' notice upon the mutual agreement of Mr. Tan and the Company.